janymuong/janymuong/README.md

 ---
 # &nbsp;About ME

-## Full-stack Development & Cloud DevOps Engineering
+## Full-stack & Cloud DevOps Engineering

 I use `Python` and `Flask`, `JavaScript` and `React`, and `Amazon Web Services - AWS`.